ramellose/mako_docs/content/examples/qiita/write.md

 toc: true
 ---

 First, download the mako.dump file from <a href="https://github.com/ramellose/mako/releases">the mako releases page</a>.
+At the time of writing, the last release of a dump file can be found here: <a href="https://github.com/ramellose/mako/releases/tag/v0.2.1">release 0.2.1</a>.
 This file was created by uploading 60 BIOM files and network files to the Neo4j database and then using neo4j-admin to create a dump file.
 Such a file is much faster to restore a complete database.

-Save the file to a folder named <b>data</b>, then navigate to the folder containing the data folder on your command line.
-See the screenshot below for an example data folder in Ubuntu.
+{{< alert icon="👉" text="Save the mako.dump file in a folder named data.
+Run the Docker container from the folder <b>containing</b> the data folder." >}}

 <figure>
   <img src="/images/filepath.PNG" alt="Screenshot with mako.dump file location." width="600">